gchq/gaffer-doc/docs/getting-started/basics.md

     ```

 As you can see there are a few fields for both the example `"Edge"` and `"Node"`, many of these
-require a type as their value (discussed in the [next section](#types-schema)) which, are
+require a type as their value (discussed in the [next section](#types-schema)) which are
 essentially handlers or object types for the value associated with the field.

-For an `edge` the following fields are required.
+For an `edge` the following fields are required:

 - `source` - A user defined type for the source node the edge originated from.

-- `directed` - Boolean true or false (this is still needs to be user defined in the types schema) to
+- `directed` - Boolean true or false to define if the edge is directed or not.
+When an Edge is
-    define if the edge is directed or not.
-When an Edge is undirected in Gaffer, it is treated as if
+    undirected in Gaffer, it is treated as if the relationship was bidirectional and the vertices of
-    the relationship was bidirectional and the vertices of the edge do not have an authoritative
-    source and destination.
+    the edge do not have an authoritative source and destination.

+    !!! note ""
+        The type here, `"true"` or `"false"` needs to be defined in the types schema using a class
+        that evaluates to it.
+This is demonstrated in the [example
+        deployment](./example-deployment/writing-the-schema.md) document.

 - `destination` - A user defined type for the destination node the edge goes to.

-For an entity only one field is actually required outlined, vertex (see below).
-The example does
+For an `entity` only one field is required:

+- `vertex` - A user defined type for the node/vertex.

+!!! note ""
-however include some of the common optional fields too such as a `"properties"` list and
+    The example includes some of the common optional fields too such as a `"properties"` list and
     `"description"`.

-- `vertex` - A user defined type for the node/vertex

 ### Types Schema